algotradingsoc/reinforcement_learning/Thomas/ideas.md

 Use the DataLoader to save csv files for features.
 We will use the return, t_cost, volatility_20, skewness_20 and kurtosis_20

+Define t-cost as a sum of bid-ask spread and fixed cost

 Lookback period: 25, 90, 250.
 How does lookback period affect trading strategies

 Trade frequency: To reduce t-cost, trade only once per week (only update actions every 5 trading days)